-August 13, 2021 at 5PM is the final deadline to submit Old Bill’s application.
-Nonprofits that submit by this deadline will not be in the Old Bill’s brochure.
+Friday, May 20, 2022 at 5PM is the final deadline to submit Old Bill’s application.

-- An officially designated Jackson Hole/Teton County, WY chapter in good standing of a state/regional/national membership organization, with a local advisory board comprised predominantly of Teton County, WY residents or…
+- An official Jackson Hole/Teton County, WY chapter in good standing of a state/regional/national membership organization, with a local advisory board comprised predominantly of Teton County, WY residents, OR

 Frequently Asked Questions